Regent College is on the list of Designated Learning Institutions with an approved COVID-19 Readiness Plan.

 To learn more, visit our Travelling to Canada page.

 Note: While every effort has been made to ensure the accuracy of the information contained on this website, this is a constantly changing situation.
-For up-to-date news and guidance, please visit the British Columbia Centre for Disease Control, review the latest news from BC's provincial government, and review the latest orders from BC's Provincial Health Officer.
+For up-to-date news and guidance, please visit the British Columbia Centre for Disease Control, review the latest news from BC's provincial government, and review the latest directives from BC's Provincial Health Officer.
 Those contemplating travel to or from Canada should also carefully review the Government of Canada's travel restrictions.